Tribal gaming casino and resort

 Model Selection

-NVIDIA H100 AI infrastructure running fully open-source models under your operational control.
-A local LLM for casino workflows means zero cloud dependency for any AI operation.
+On-premises AI running fully open-source models under your operational control.
+A local model for casino workflows means zero cloud dependency for any AI operation.

 Cost Comparison

-Cloud AI vs. Island Mountain for a Casino Operation
+Cloud AI vs. an On-Premise Deployment for a Casino Operation

 The cloud costs every month and transmits patron data every session.
 The hardware costs once and keeps everything on your floor.